SEN Local Offer 2018 – 2019 – from the PARENT / CARER’S point of view : HAYESFIELD SCHOOL

 How will the school support my child to do this?

-A pupil centred planning approach is used at annual reviews of Statements and EHCPs and students submit their own one page profile to these meetings.
+A pupil centred planning approach is used at annual reviews of EHCPs and students submit their own one page profile to these meetings.
 The student will have a key worker to help plan and prepare for this.

 6. What specialist services and expertise are available at or accessed by the school?